Frequently Asked Questions for Freshman Interest Groups (FIGS 196)

 Is attendance mandatory?

-- No. However, your FIG leader will organize guest speakers and field trips, including visits to research labs, so it is very important that you advise him or her if you will not attend.
+- No. However, your FIG leader will organize guest speakers, so it is very important that you advise him or her if you will not attend.

 Will FIGs help me to choose my departmental program?